Boléro

 Boléro is a 1928 work for large orchestra by French composer Maurice Ravel.
-At least one observer has called it Ravel's most famous composition.
-It was also one of his last completed works before illness forced him into retirement.
+It is one of Ravel's most famous compositions.
+It was also one of his last completed works before illness diminished his ability to write music.

 Composition

 The work's creation was set in motion by a commission from the dancer Ida Rubinstein, who asked Ravel for an orchestral transcription of six pieces from Isaac Albéniz's set of piano pieces, Iberia.
 While working on the transcription, Ravel was informed that Spanish conductor Enrique Fernández Arbós had already orchestrated the movements, and that copyright law prevented any other arrangement from being made.
 When Arbós heard of this, he said he would happily waive his rights and allow Ravel to orchestrate the pieces.
 But Ravel decided to orchestrate one of his own works instead, then changed his mind and decided to compose a completely new piece based on the bolero, a Spanish dance musical form.

 While on vacation at St Jean-de-Luz, Ravel went to the piano and played a melody with one finger to his friend Gustave Samazeuilh, saying, "Don't you think this theme has an insistent quality?
 I'm going to try and repeat it a number of times without any development, gradually increasing the orchestra as best I can."
 Idries Shah wrote that the main theme is adapted from a melody composed for and used in Sufi training.
-Bruce L. Miller, Director of the Memory and Aging Center of the Weill Institute for Neurosciences at UCSF has, with colleagues, suggested that the repetition in the piece was caused by the onset of progressive aphasia in Ravel, as a result of frontotemporal dementia.